SuperDru/SmartJournal/README.md

         }
      ]
      ```
    - PUT /attendance/{groupId} : Add or Delete days of attendance of users in a group.
-UpdatedAttendance is only changed days (added or deleted).
+UpdatedAttendance are only changed days (added or deleted).
      - request
      ```json
      [